Diversity: Engage-Learn-Transform Fund

 Campus Dialogue Fund

-The Campus Dialogue Fund provides annual funding for speakers that address issues relevant to the campus, such as social justice, oppression, human and civil rights.
+The Campus Dialogue Fund provides funding for speakers that address issues relevant to the campus, such as social justice, oppression, and human and civil rights.
 Learn more

 International House Global Voices Lecture Programs